LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 Like with any question, a structured question expects and waits for the user response before executing the next action.

 {: .important}
-Structured questions aren't supported on all channels; see [here](conversation-builder-interactions-interaction-support.html) for a listing of support.
-Be sure to verify the channel's support before designing your bot.
+Structured questions aren't supported on all channels.
+Be sure to [verify the channel's support](conversation-builder-interactions-interaction-support.html) before designing your bot.
 For example, Facebook supports structured questions, but Apple Messages for Business doesn't.
 Apple Messages for Business offers its list picker instead.

 <img style="width:600px" src="img/ConvoBuilder/questions_structured2.png" alt="">